Most people don’t have access to a garage or secure garden and must creatively utilize the space in their apartment with an indoor bike storage idea.

 Storing your bike inside is pretty straightforward, but here are a few pieces of advice to help everything go smoothly and stay clean.

-- Reverse the direction of each bicycle to avoid handlebar contact and balance the load
+- Reverse the direction of each bicycle to avoid handlebar contact and balance the load.

-- Don’t lean your derailleur(s) against anything
+- Don’t lean your derailleur(s) against anything.

-- Place cardboard, plastic, or some other material on the wall if necessary, to avoid marks
+- Place cardboard, plastic, or some other material on the wall if necessary, to avoid marks.

-- Maintain proper air pressure in the tires at all times
+- Maintain proper air pressure in the tires at all times to avoid damage to the tubes, tires, or rims.

 - Size and layout of the free space?